Perturbation theory (quantum mechanics): Large perturbations

-Under some circumstances, perturbation theory is an invalid approach to take.
-This happens when the system we wish to describe cannot be described by a small perturbation imposed on some simple system.
+Some systems cannot be described by a small perturbation imposed on some simple system.
+Perturbation theory requires small perturbations.
 In quantum chromodynamics, for instance, the interaction of quarks with the gluon field cannot be treated perturbatively at low energies because the coupling constant (the expansion parameter) becomes too large, violating the requirement that corrections must be small.

 Non-adiabatic states

 Perturbation theory also fails to describe states that are not generated adiabatically from the "free model", including bound states and various collective phenomena such as solitons.
-Imagine, for example, that we have a system of free (i.e. non-interacting) particles, to which an attractive interaction is introduced.
-Depending on the form of the interaction, this may create an entirely new set of eigenstates corresponding to groups of particles bound to one another.
+A system of free (i.e. non-interacting) particles, to which an attractive interaction is introduced, may create an entirely new set of eigenstates corresponding to groups of particles bound to one another.
 An example of this phenomenon may be found in conventional superconductivity, in which the phonon-mediated attraction between conduction electrons leads to the formation of correlated electron pairs known as Cooper pairs.
-When faced with such systems, one usually turns to other approximation schemes, such as the variational method and the WKB approximation.
-This is because there is no analogue of a bound particle in the unperturbed model and the energy of a soliton typically goes as the inverse of the expansion parameter.
-However, if we "integrate" over the solitonic phenomena, the nonperturbative corrections in this case will be tiny; of the order of exp(−1/g) or exp(−1/g^{2}) in the perturbation parameter g.
-Perturbation theory can only detect solutions "close" to the unperturbed solution, even if there are other solutions for which the perturbative expansion is not valid.
+Perturbation theory fails because there is no analogue of a bound particle in the unperturbed model and the energy of a soliton typically goes as the inverse of the expansion parameter.
+Other approximation schemes, such as the variational method and the WKB approximation may apply to these cases.